Sidekick

 A case is three clocks, not one

 There’s the queue — time a case sits waiting for an agent to pick it up.
-There’s active handling — the agent actually doing the work.
-And there’s waiting on the customer — the ball in their court after we’ve asked a question.
-They run on completely different scales: handling is minutes, the others are hours and days.
-And they answer different questions — customer experience versus the cost of running the operation.
+There’s active handling time — the agent actually doing the work.
+And there’s waiting on the customer time — the ball in their court after we’ve asked a question.

 Sidekick · Case Issuance Analysis